Discover the best practices for detecting and preventing data exfiltration attacks on your business or organization.

 Protect Your Data with ZenGRC

-How your organization chooses to protect itself from data exfiltration depends on the nature of your business, the information systems you use, and the federal and state laws you must comply with.
+How your organization protects itself from data exfiltration depends on the nature of your business, the information systems you use, and the federal and state laws you must comply with.